KaterinaParashchyevina/Homepage-template/README.txt

-Homepage PSD template with HTML5 and SCSS.
+Homepage template with HTML5 and SCSS.
 Compiled with Koala App.